Stefon Diggs Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Season Stats

+- So far this season, 24.2% of the 418 passes thrown by his team have gone Diggs' way.

-- With 20 targets in the red zone this season, Diggs has been on the receiving end of 27.8% of his team's 72 red zone pass attempts.
+- Diggs has seen the ball thrown his way 20 times in the red zone this season, 27.8% of his team's 72 red zone pass attempts.

-- The Bills have thrown the ball in 59.5% of their plays from scrimmage this year while running the ball 40.5% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Bills, who rank fifth in the NFL in points scored, have attempted a pass 59.5% of the time while running the football 40.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Patriots.